madetech/handbook/roles/engineer.md

 ### To be fully billable

-Engineers need to significantly contribute to customer deliveries, to justify billing their time.
+We expect our Engineers to significantly contribute to customer deliveries, to justify billing their time.
 Without billing customers, Made Tech isn't a sustainable business.

 ## Core Engineer Expectations